 - the Positioning Measurement Gap Activation/Deactivation Request MAC CE that triggers the SR corresponding to the Random Access procedure has already been cancelled.

+The MAC entity may stop, if any, ongoing Random Access procedure due to a pending SR for Timing Vdvance report, which has no valid PUCCH resources configured, if:

+- the Timing Advance Report MAC CE that triggers the SR corresponding to the Random Access procedure has already been cancelled.